bitsofwinter/cryptotaxsweden/README.md

 on [cointracking.info](https://cointracking.info?ref=D611015).
 Then go to the Trade Prices-page and download a CSV report from that page and store it at `data/trades.csv`.

-The script currently uses a cost basis of 0 for any entries marked as 'Gift/Tip' on cointracking, this is to be able to report received coins in forks under this type on cointracking.

 ### data/stocks.json (optional)